In this article

 Sanctions screening is not a one-off exercise at onboarding - it must occur at multiple stages throughout the customer relationship.

 Every new customer, client, or counterparty must be screened before any business relationship is established and before any funds change hands.
+For gambling operators, the bet365 case made this explicit: the UKGC stated that operators must run financial sanctions checks on new customers prior to their first deposits.

 Screen at onboarding in under 100ms

-2. Transaction and Payment Screening
+2. Transaction and payment screening

-3. Periodic Rescreening
+3. Periodic rescreening

-Existing customer databases must be rescreened regularly - at a minimum whenever the relevant sanctions lists are updated.
-Given the pace of new designations (particularly under Russia-related programmes), many compliance teams run daily or weekly batch screens.
+Existing customer databases must be rescreened regularly - at minimum whenever the relevant lists update.
+Given the pace of new designations (3,400+ under Russia-related programmes since 2022), many compliance teams run daily or weekly batch screens.
+A customer who was clean at onboarding can become designated at any time.

-4. Trigger Event Rescreening
+4. Trigger event rescreening

 - Change of name, address, or nationality.